AyeshaIjazTabassum/GitHub-Automation/README.md

 2. Run the testing.py file to automate the functionalities.

 ## Setup the Agent
-1. Clone & Install Dependencies
+1. Clone & Install Dependencies.
-2. Configure Environment Variables
+2. Configure Environment Variables.